bluefroguk1/empire-dump/content/Wiki/Religion/Prosperity.md

 * The Prosperous are not selfish; all that is worthwhile is shared with those who deserve it.
 * Despise the thieving bandit, the lazy wastrel, the grasping miser, and those who take without giving.
 ## [[Paragons and Exemplars]]
-Paragons and exemplars of Prosperity are considered reasonably easy to identify owing to their efforts and labour, and how they use - or share - the fruits of those labours.
-Recognised Paragons and Exemplars of Prosperity include:
+[[Paragons and Exemplars|Paragons and exemplars]] of [[Prosperity]] are considered reasonably easy to identify owing to their efforts and labour, and how they use - or share - the fruits of those labours.
+Recognised [[Paragons and Exemplars]] of Prosperity include:
 * The legendary [[Paragon|paragon]] [[Good Walder]] of [[The Marches|the Marches]].
 * The exemplar known as [[The Little Mother]], whose tireless work helped to establish the importance of charitable deeds in [[The League]].
 * The exemplar [[Long Tom Goodfellow]], the healer and brewer whose [[Legacy|legacy]] still encourages pilgrimages today.